How HubSpot Killed Inbound Marketing

 To, “We’re a B2B inbound marketing agency.”

-And now, we’re focusing even more: We are a B2B inbound agency for high-tech companies that have smart teams in place, industry-changing services, and a consultative sales process.
+Then, "We're a B2B inbound agency for high-tech companies that have smart teams in place, industry-changing services, and a consultative sales process.

-We’re applying this idea of focus for Nectafy right now, and we’ll roll it out to our clients as well.
 We don’t want to be everything to everyone.
 We want to be experts for the people who care about our expertise.

 OK, here’s a final summary.